dkimhw/launch_school/js_109/js_109_problems.md

 * On line 1, we initialize variable `arr` with the value `[1 ,2, 3, 4, 5]`
-* On line 2, we call method `fill` on the array value of `arr`. `fill` method changes all elements in an array to a static value.  `fill` takes in one argument and two optional arguments.
+* On line 2, we call method `fill` on the array value of `arr`. `fill` method changes elements in an array to a static value.  `fill` takes in one argument and two optional arguments.
 The first argument is the value that you want to fill the array with.
 The next two optional arguments are start index and end index - allowing you to set where you want to start filling the static value and where you want to stop
   * `fill` is also a destructive method (it will change the calling array)
 * In this case, `fill` will replace the elements in `arr` with the value `1` starting from index 1 and up to index 5.
-This will create an array that is: `[1, 1, 1, 1, 1]`
+This will create an array that is: `[1, 1, 1, 1, 1]` - note that since this is a destructive method - it will change the underlying object leading to the array that `arr` is referencing to be mutated.
 * When we call `console.log` on line 4, it will output to the console `[1, 1, 1, 1, 1]`